a-mujumdar/Testing-Mendix-Widgets/README.md

 # Mendix platform

-Apps can be created using Mendix.
+Mobile and web applications can be created using Mendix.
 It is the front end for any back-end.

 I integrated Mendix with MS-SQL database as well as Oracle (Big-data lake).
 Tested data base connection functionality at the back-end by creating microflows and tested different widgets such as buttons, drop-down, date-time widget, navigation etc.. on the front-end webpage.